LOSU028/Software_testing/README.md

 # Software_testing
 Repository for practicing testing github actions and workflows

 this is a change to test the pull request template

+change